unfoldingWord/word-aligner-rcl/README.md

   - then run `yarn` to install dependencies
   - then run `yarn start` to launch the demo

+## Running tests

+- using node v18:
+  - from the command line cd to the folder containing the repo
+  - then run `yarn` to install dependencies
+  - then run `yarn test` to run the unit tests

 ## Updates

 - In version 1.0.0 converted to react 18